HotelQuickly/WeAreHiring/iOS.md

 Honestly, we don't really care about your level of formal education, math skill, and so on.
 We want to see that you know the shit.

-You want to develop a world class iPhone application and creatively contribute to ongoing development.
+You want to develop a world class iPhone & iPad applications and creatively contribute to ongoing development.

 ### The job and the challenges